jasonherrboldt/Cero/README.md

 See [the Uno Wikipedia page](https://en.wikipedia.org/wiki/Uno_(card_game)) for a full list of game rules.

+__HIGHLIGHTED FUNCTIONALITY__

+Player two randomly selects one of three strategies at the beginning of the game: bold, cautious, and dumb.

+Bold
+ * Saves non-numeric cards for when it gets backed into a corner.
+ * 1st choice is a numeric card, 2nd choice is a non-numeric color, 3rd choice is a wild or wd4.
+ * If a current played card can be matched by color and number from p2's hand, p2 will play the card from the larger card group.
+ * Will play zero value cards to keep deck color in its favor before playing higher cards of the same color.

+Cautious
+ * Discards non-numeric cards ASAP to prevent giving player one a higher score if p2 loses.
+ * If a current played card can be matched by color and number from p2's hand, p2 will play the card with the higher value.
+ * 1st choice is a wild or wd4, 2nd choice is a non-numeric color, 3rd choice is numeric.

+Dumb
+ * Will look blindly for first matching card in hand - will not try to switch the deck color to its favor.
+ * Randomly decides to play a non-numeric card if any are present.
+Picks a color at random from its hand when discarding a wild or WD4.

+Player one's hand is displayed with cards of the same color grouped together in ascending card order: numeric, non-numeric, wild.

+Printouts of game activities are spaced out to give the illusion of a tempo similar to a real game.
+Player one may choose 1 or 2 second intervals between printouts of new events.

+Program will automatically add cards to either player's hand for draw two and wild draw four cards.

+Program will automatically skip turns as required.

 __SAMPLE OUTPUT__

     Welcome to Cero!
 The rules are essentially the same as Uno.